qiuqiangkong/dcase2018_task3/README.md

 ## Run the code

 **0. Prepare data**
 Unzip all development wavs to 'wav' folder, unzip all testing wavs to 'test_wav' folder.
+The data looks like:

+.
+├── wav (35690 audios for development)
+│    └── ...
+├── test_wav (12620 audios for testing)
+│    └── ...
+├── BirdVoxDCASE20k_csvpublic.csv
+├── ff1010bird_metadata_2018.csv
+├── warblrb10k_public_metadata_2018.csv
+└── dcase2018_task3_bird_examplesubmission.csv

 **1. (Optional) Install dependent packages.** If you are using conda, simply run: